derekmcloughlin/derekmcloughlin.github.io/_posts/2014-09-13-Haskell-Dice-Of-Doom-Part-1.md

 In this series we'll rewrite the game using Haskell.

+The source code for this can be found on Github: [Dice of Doom](https://github.com/derekmcloughlin/DiceOfDoom)

 ## The Original Lisp Game

 The source code for the Lisp version can be